vsglhs2/alternative-media-controls/README.md

 ## Motivation

 Android firefox do not expose all media session controls.
-Only play and pause buttons are available to user alongside with title, artist and artwork information.This repository, though not ideal solution, contains possible workaround.
-In future it may be feasible to use it to register arbitrary actions and call them via remote device with media capabilities (like earbuds)
+Only play and pause buttons are available to user alongside with title, artist and artwork information.
+This repository, though not ideal solution, contains possible workaround

 ## Possible actions and limitations that can be used for implementation